 Tina Marrelli is the President of Marrelli and Associates, Inc., a publishing and consulting firm working in healthcare for over 20 years.
-Tina is the author of numerous books, including the Handbook of Home Health Standards: Quality, Documentation and Reimbursement, which is in its 5th revised reprint edition.
-Other books include The Hospice and Palliative Care Handbook and the best-selling home health aide educational system, Home Health Aide Guidelines for Care: A Handbook for Care Giving at Home and its accompanying Nurse Instructor Manual.
+Tina is the author of numerous books, including the Handbook of Home Health Standards: Quality, Documentation and Reimbursement, The Hospice and Palliative Care Handbook and the best-selling home health aide educational system, Home Health Aide Guidelines for Care: A Handbook for Care Giving at Home and its accompanying Nurse Instructor Manual.
 Tina served on the workgroups that defined the first hospice nurse standards as well as serving as a reviewer in 2014 for the Revised Home Health Nursing: Scope and Standards of Practice through the American Nurses Association.

 Tina attended Duke University where she received her undergraduate degree in nursing.
 She also has master’s degrees in health administration and in nursing.
 Tina has worked in hospitals, nursing homes, public health, and has practiced as a visiting nurse or managed in home care and hospice for over 20 years.
 Tina also worked at Medicare’s central office (CMS) for four years on Medicare Part A home care and hospice policies and operations as well as serving as the Interim Branch Chief for Medicare Part B. Tina loves policy and the nuances that frame practice and delivery.